benber86/curve-blog/content/posts/gho-users/index.md

 This article looks at the product's growth, the flows of GHO within the DeFi ecosystem, the impact of incentives, and the specificities of GHO users.
 We aim to understand who the GHO users are, how they differ from other AAVE users, and what insights can be drawn about their behavior and impact on the ecosystem.

-While GHO is technically minted rather than borrowed, we will nonetheless use the terms "borrow" and "borrowers" when referring to minting and minters.
+While GHO is [technically minted rather than borrowed](https://docs.gho.xyz/concepts/how-gho-works/gho-implementation), we will nonetheless use the terms "borrow" and "borrowers" when referring to minting and minters.
 We define GHO users as individuals or entities who have borrowed GHO at one point.
 We do not take into account the lifetime of the loan unless otherwise specified, this means that users who minted GHO and repaid their loans are still counted as users.
 Our definition of users includes smart contracts, however, they only account for a small fraction (5.6%) of minters.
 We do not count holders of the GHO token who never minted it on AAVE as users.

+We also equate one address to one user, as the human unit is not the most relevant for blockchain analytics.
+An individual may own multiple addresses, but if each address' behavior is different there is no practical or analytical advantage in grouping them together (assuming we could possibly know who owns them).
+On the other hand two different individuals may run the same bots and behave the same way on-chain.
+It's therefore more productive to take addresses as the base unit, and then potentially group users together based on their similarities.

 Unless otherwise specified, our analysis is solely for the Ethereum mainnet based on data collected on September 4th, 2024.
 Data is sourced from the [AAVE v3 subgraphs](https://github.com/aave/protocol-subgraphs/tree/main/src), a [subgraph tracking GHO transfers](https://github.com/benber86/gho_token_subgraph) built for the purpose of this study, third party data providers ([Debank](https://debank.com/), [Moralis](https://moralis.io/), [Arkham](https://platform.arkhamintelligence.com/)) or directly from a node.